Category : Holy Week

 Posted in Holy Week, Spirituality/Prayer

-A Prayer for the day from the American Prayer Book
+A Prayer for the Tuesday of Holy Week from the ACNA Prayerbook

-Lord God, whose blessed Son, our Saviour, gave his back to the smiters, and hid not his face from shame: Grant us grace to take joyfully the sufferings of the present time, in full assurance of the glory that shall be revealed; through the same thy Son Jesus Christ our Lord.
+O Lord our God, whose blessed Son gave his back to be whipped and did not hide his face from shame and spitting: Give us grace to accept joyfully the sufferings of the present time, confident of the glory that shall be revealed; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+Amen.

 Posted in Holy Week, Spirituality/Prayer

-Still Another Prayer for the day from the American BCP
+A Prayer for the day from the Church of South India

 Posted in Holy Week, Spirituality/Prayer